reupholstering a chair

 Cost to reupholster a chair - Close-up of a tufted brown leather chairClassic elegance meets comfort in this tufted leather chair.
 (Source: iStock)

-Faux leather is another synthetic fabric you might want to consider if genuine leather is too expensive for you.
-Although it’s not as long-lasting as real leather, some faux leather variants like polyurethane (PU) leather are good enough if you’re looking for a water-resistant and easy-to-clean upholstery fabric.
+Faux leather is another synthetic fabric you might want to consider if genuine leather is too expensive.
+Although it’s not as long-lasting as real leather, some faux leather variants, like polyurethane (PU) leather, are good enough if you’re looking for a water-resistant, easy-to-clean upholstery fabric.
 What’s also good about PU leather is that it looks and feels like genuine leather.

 You can also choose faux wool as an alternative to pure wool.
 It is significantly cheaper and has the same cosy look as pure wool.
-But, of course, since it costs less, it is generally less breathable and not as long-lasting.
+But, of course, since it costs less, it is generally less breathable and durable.

 Below is a price table showing the average costs of synthetic upholstery fabrics per metre: